Skip the takeout with this one pan chicken fried rice.

 Instructions

-- Heat 1 teaspoon oil in a wok or large skillet over medium-high heat.
-Add the eggs to the skillet along with a pinch of salt and pepper.
-Cook over medium heat, breaking up the eggs, just until set.
+- Heat 1 teaspoon oil in a 12-inch wok or skillet over medium heat.
+Add the eggs and salt and cook, breaking up the eggs, just until set.
 Transfer to a bowl and set aside.

-- In the same skillet, add the remaining oil, garlic, ginger, and the white portion of the green onions.
+- Add 2 teaspoons oil to the skillet.
+Stir in the garlic, ginger, and the white portion of the green onions.
 Cook until fragrant, about 1 minute.

-- Add the rice and chicken or other protein if using.
-Continue cooking until the rice is slightly crisped and brown, about 7 minutes.
+- Increase the heat to medium-high and add the remaining 1 tablespoon vegetable oil and the cooked rice.
+Cook until the rice is slightly crisped and brown, about 7 minutes.
 Don’t stir too often to allow the rice to brown.

-- Once browned, stir in the cooked egg, soy sauce, and sesame oil.
+- Once browned, stir in the cooked egg, cooked chicken, soy sauce, sesame oil, and half of the green part of the sliced green onion.

 Notes